cdisc-org/cdisc-rules-engine/README.md

 ### Quick start

-To quickly get up an running the CORE.
-Users can download the latest executable version of the engine for their operating system from here: https://github.com/cdisc-org/cdisc-rules-engine/releases
+To quickly get up and running with CORE, users can download the latest executable version of the engine for their operating system from here: https://github.com/cdisc-org/cdisc-rules-engine/releases

-Once the downloaded, simply unzip the file and run the following command based on your Operating System:
+Once downloaded, simply unzip the file and run the following command based on your Operating System:

 Windows: